o-power/new-car-registrations/README.md

 # New Private Car Registrations in Ireland
 Dashboard showing passenger car registrations in Ireland from 2010 to 2018.
+Single-page website.

 ## Demo
 The deployed site can be found [here](https://o-power.github.io/new-car-registrations/) on GitHub Pages.